-Total personnel costs must not exceed 35% of the total requested funding.
+Total personnel costs (section 1 and 2 on the Budget Summary Form, including fringe benefits) must not exceed 35% of the total requested funding.

 3. Participant Costs

 All items must be listed individually with per-item cost information and estimated quantities detailed in the Budget Justification.
 Books and materials and/or equipment are limited to those that will actually be needed during the project's duration.
 It is expected that materials will be purchased as inexpensively as possible and that reasonable effort will be made to obtain materials as an in-kind donation from other public agencies and private enterprises whenever possible.